 Transportation

 Car or scooter: You can come by ferry and put your own vehicle on it, or rent a vehicle as soon as you arrive at the port.
 Most roads are mapped, and your navigation will be easy.
-In the event your GPS does not direct you well, as happened with us in some cases, the island locals are always willing to give you directions.
+In the event that your GPS does not direct you well, as it did for us in some cases, the island locals are always willing to give you directions.
 A scooter is the best solution to save time and to visit beaches like Kolona, which has very narrow roads.

 Bus: In Kythnos, there is a bus network with the following routes: